Turkey wildfires: Erdogan declares coastal regions 'disaster areas' | DW | 31.07.2021

 Of the 98 fires that have broken out in numerous provinces since Wednesday, 88 have been brought under control.

+Dorian Jones, DW's correspondent in Turkey, said the weather was against the firefighters.

-DW's Turkey Correspondent Dorian Jones said: "The firefighters are already battling in inferno conditions, with these fires being whipped up by these strong, powerful, dry winds, which continue to create a trail of death and destruction."
+"The firefighters are already battling in inferno conditions, with these fires being whipped up by these strong, powerful, dry winds, which continue to create a trail of death and destruction," he said.

 "And with the forecasts predicting even higher temperatures, the firefighters know they're in for a very long fight."